3rd June, 2026

 Alex Thompson

-Self-publishing has evolved significantly from its early days as a niche alternative to traditional publishing.
-Today, it stands as a thriving and increasingly respected route for authors who want creative control and direct access to their readers.
-The growth has been extraordinary - driven in part by digital platforms, authors’ desire for more control over their project and a rising demand for diverse voices and stories when traditional publishers are more cautious than ever with what they publish.
+Self-publishing has evolved from a niche alternative to a mainstream route for authors seeking creative control and direct access to readers.
+The growth has been extraordinary as authors’ desire for more control over their project and a rising demand for diverse voices and stories, when traditional publishers are more cautious than ever with what they publish.
 What was once considered a backup option is now a mainstream path that many successful writers deliberately choose.

 But with opportunity comes change.
 The publishing world is evolving at speed, influenced by technology, reader behaviour and shifting market expectations.
 For authors, staying ahead of these changes is essential.
 Knowing what’s on the horizon can help you make smarter choices about your writing, publishing strategy, and promotional efforts.
 In this article, I explore the key trends shaping the future of self-publishing.
 From AI-assisted writing to global digital marketplaces, authors who understand and embrace change are positioned to succeed.